 A project plan is based on requirements.
 It goes without saying that if you change your requirements or identify missing requirements during the project, the project scope will be impacted.

 In both cases, the project timeline could be impacted.
-By guessing, there may be rework later in the project.
+By guessing, progress can continue, but there may be rework later in the project.
 If the developer stops to ask, the time spent to ask, clarify, and then wait for the answer also adds time.
 If there are enough unclear requirements, then you will start to see the project slip.

 As you may notice after you review all of the reasons we’ve shared here, a proactive approach to planning can save significant time later on.
-During the requirements phase of your project, take the time to make sure your requirements are clear, detailed and don’t leave room for ambiguity.
+During the requirements phase of your project, take the time to make sure your requirements are clear, detailed, and don’t leave room for ambiguity.

-In the example of building a house, it is not sufficient to say you want a door to the back porch.
-You need to say how big the is door, is it a single door or double door, does it have windows and a cat flap, is it made out of wood or metal, and does it swing in or out.
+Consider a similar context: building a house.
+It is not sufficient to only say you want a door to the back porch.
+You need to define how big the door is, if it’s a single door or double door, if it will have windows and a cat flap, if it is made out of wood or metal, if it swings in or out.

-Software is a very transient industry with developers staying 1-2 years at each company before moving on.
+Software is a very transient industry, with developers often staying only 1-2 years at each company before moving on.
 It is not uncommon for a project that lasts 4-6 months to have one or more of its team members leave for another job at a different software development company.

 Because a project team builds momentum over the course of a project, this loss can slow key software development processes.
-If you lose a key team member during the course of development, it may cause a project delay.
+If you lose a key team member during the time, it may cause a project delay.

 A new resource will need to be found.
 Otherwise, the same scope of work has to be split between the remaining resources.
 In either case, it may disrupt the energy of the team and their ability to produce at the same rate as before.

 As a product owner, you can ask your software partner what their contingency plans are for staff changes during your project and how that affects estimating the time needed for completion.
 A software firm with a sizable team will be able to absorb the change fairly quickly.
 A smaller company may have partners they work with or may have known contractors in their network who can step in if necessary.

-One thing that is squarely in the control of a client is getting the necessary information and decisions for your software delivery team, and doing so quickly.
+One thing that is squarely in your control is getting the necessary information and decisions for your software delivery team, and doing so quickly.

-At certain points along the project, your software team will need your input.
-They may need hi-resolution graphics from your marketing team, or API documentation from your internal IT team, or approval on a design.
-Sometimes the resource on your team can work on other things while they are waiting for your response, and sometimes not.
+At certain points in the project, your software team will need your input.
+They may require high-resolution graphics from your marketing team, API documentation from your internal IT team, or approval on a design.
+Sometimes, the developers on your team can work on other things while they are waiting for your response, and sometimes not.

-To keep your project on track, educate your internal stakeholders that being responsive and turning around requests quickly will speed up the project delivery and save on project costs.
+To keep your project on track, educate your internal stakeholders on the importance of being responsive and turning around requests quickly.
+This will speed up project delivery and save on project costs in the long run.

-In the case of custom software, you could run into issues if you are integrating with a 3rd party tool that is brand new, or really old, or if you are using the technology in a way that it wasn’t originally intended.
+In the case of custom software, you could run into issues if you are integrating with a 3rd party tool that is brand new or very old, or if you are using the technology in a way that it wasn’t originally intended.
 The tools or components you are using might be sensitive to your hardware or operating system versions.
-Or it could be the weather… (probably not, but it might feel that way!)
+Or, it could be the weather… (probably not, but it can certainly feel that way at times!)

-With regards to the project, it is safe to say the issue investigation and experimenting with possible solutions will impact your project timeline.
+With regards to the project, it is safe to say the issue investigation and experimenting with possible solutions will impact and likely extend your project timeline.

 During the project planning phase, a good project manager will highlight uncertainty around any unknown technologies and apply a risk factor and buffer to the tasks.
 Even so, tried and tested technologies can unexpectedly cause issues.

-Ask your software team upfront if there are any risks with the technologies you are using or how you are using them and what steps are being taken in the plan to not let these known risks cause a schedule delay.
+Ask your software team upfront if there are any risks with the technologies you are using or how you are using them.
+You should also inquire about what steps are being taken in the plan to address these known risks and avoid causing a schedule delay.

 6. Software Reviews: Catching Issues Too Late

-Frequent reviews and demos are one great way to stay on top of your project.
+Frequent reviews and demos are a great way to stay on top of your project.